grafana/plugin-tools/docusaurus/docs/test-a-plugin/guides/feature-toggles.md

 # Introduction

-Feature toggles are used to enable or disable features in Grafana.
-Feature toggles can have big impact on how a plugin behaves, so you may need to cater for that within you e2e tests. `@grafana/plugin-e2e` has a few fixtures that helps while working with feature toggles.
+Grafana offers a mechanism that allows code to be turned "on" or "off" without the need for deployment.
+These mechanisms, called _feature toggles_, can have big impact on how a plugin behaves, so you may need to cater for that within your end-to-end (E2E) tests.
+This guide describes the features of `@grafana/plugin-e2e` that make it easier to work with feature toggles.

 ## Passing feature toggles to Grafana